lzcn/torchutils/docs/torchutils.rst

-torhcutils
+torchutils
 ==========

-The torchutils package contains a biundle of utilsties for PyTorch.
+The torchutils package contains a bundle of utilities for PyTorch.

 .. currentmodule:: torchutils

 Tensor
 ------